chrishermans/magnify/README.md

 ## What is this?

 Magnify10 is a screen magnification lens for Windows 10.
-It is designed to be a lightweight, stripped down magnifier that can be toggle on/off quickly and easily.
+It is designed to be a lightweight, stripped down magnifier that can be toggled on/off quickly and easily.
 It is an alternative the Windows default Magnifier app.

 <img width="600" alt="mag10_lens" src="https://user-images.githubusercontent.com/49893805/56876155-3e54dc00-69fa-11e9-9c6f-252fb1983bf1.PNG">